uwspstar/Kids-Math/8th-grade/recursive-formula-for-the-arithmetic-sequence.md

-# recursive formula for an arithmetic sequence for an 8th grader.
+# Recursive formula for an arithmetic sequence for an 8th grader.

 ### What is an Arithmetic Sequence?